Friendly0Fire/GW2Radial/readme.md

 This should allow all addons to load properly.
 Note that there is special code present within GW2Radial to load GW2Hook properly, but this could break unexpectedly if GW2Hook/Reshade changes.

 Finally, note that combining addons is largely unsupported.
 I will attempt to keep ArcDPS and GW2Hook compatible with this, but that is the most I am able to do in a reasonable amount of time.

-### Q: I'm having a crash on launch mentioning "Coherent DLL", what do?

-A: There seems to be a lot of potential reasons for this particular crash.
-[BGDM's website](http://gw2bgdm.blogspot.com/p/faq.html#2.5) lists quite a few.
-I'd especially recommend making sure you have the very latest [VC++ Redist](https://go.microsoft.com/fwlink/?LinkId=746572).

 ### Q: What is the "show in center" keybind used for?